 Riads and Tunnels

-Our accommodation was an opulent, three-storey house with a courtyard and a rooftop plunge pool.
+Our accommodation was an opulent, three-story house with a courtyard and a rooftop plunge pool.
 Created with meticulous attention to detail, it had mosaic details, hand-carved doors, floors laid with glazed tiles, and intricately carved plasterwork.

-Set in clusters, the riads form a small medina, mirroring the actual medieval heart of Marrakech—with one important distinction: the tranquil surroundings of the hotel stand in a stark contrast to the hustle and bustle of life outside the walls.
+Set in clusters, the riads form a small medina, mirroring the actual medieval heart of Marrakech—with one important distinction: the tranquil surroundings of the hotel stand in stark contrast to the hustle and bustle of life outside the walls.

 This is underscored by an ingenious feature: the whole complex has an underground tunnel system, designed for Monsour’s gracious staff to remain unseen until they discretely appear through the guest’s riad service doors.